korve/node-form-validate/README.md

 </table>

 ## Getting all Errors
-To get validation errors simply call the **asynchronous** `Validator.getValidationErrors(fn)` method and provide a callback which gets called when all validations have been completed.
+To get validation errors simply call the **asynchronous** `Validator.getErrors(fn)` method and provide a callback which gets called when all validations have been completed.
 The callback gets provided with an array containing all errors which resulted from the validation process.
 Example:

 	app.post('/register', function(res, res) {